Azure/msrest-for-python/README.rst

 - Add a flag to Serializer to disable client-side-validation (#51)
 - Remove "import requests" from "exceptions.py" for apps that require fast loading time (#23)

-Thank you to jayden-at-arista for his contribution
+Thank you to jayden-at-arista for the contribution

 2017-08-23 Version 0.4.14
 +++++++++++++++++++++++++